bartcui/TravelMate-React/README.md

 **Oliver**

 - Set up Expo project, TypeScript configuration, and EAS build environment.
-- Implement backend integration (Supabase or Firebase) and authentication (AuthSession) along with User Profile screen.
+- Implement backend integration (Firebase) and authentication (AuthSession) along with User Profile screen.
 - Develop Mapbox integration for displaying trips on the map.
 - Handle Async Storage setup for state persistence.
 - Manage app deployment with Expo EAS and produce final builds.

 **Bart**

-- Implement the main screens (Home, Add Trip, Trip Details, Schedule, Notification) using React Native core components.
+- Implement the main screens (Home, Add Trip, Trip Details, Schedule, Notification) using React Native components.
 - Design navigation using Expo Router and TypeScript types for props and routes.
 - Build the Context + useReducer architecture for trip state.
 - Implement the camera integration and notification scheduling.